 I enjoyed my evening that much at Nutty Park I had to phone my Thai partner, Wilai, and arrange to meet up later than we’d agreed on.
 It was a pleasant experience – eyeing pretty bar girls, listening to modern music and noting that Old Spice doesn’t deter mosquitoes.
 I stayed for a few hours enjoying my lark in the park after dark to the sound of gentle modern music.

 Nutty Park left me with the impression the ‘Park’ was a big boys kind of venue, with a heavy accent on booze and laughter – and the bar girls? well…. zoom … my heart went boom, the ‘Park’ was like a winter wonderland.
 There were some pretty Udon Thani bar girls on show the night I was there.

 Nutty Park after dark was good fun, the atmosphere was urbane and I sat back and relaxed without getting harassment from anyone.
 Perhaps I struck lucky that night.

 I was quite impressed with Nutty Park, there were a few western couples dotted about among the mixed-bag of fruit and nut, and the mood around the bars was merry, not loud and boorish – even the bar girls were knowledgeable enough to know who was no-go, and who was available.
 Thai bar girls also know you never approach a hoodie – you wait for an invite, and I never gave one.

-If you ever find yourself in Udon Thani then head for Nutty Park after dark.
-If you’re old enough you never know you might enjoy it.
-I certainly did.
+If you ever find yourself in Udon Thani then Nutty Park after dark is certainly a place to consider visiting.
+If you’re old enough, you never know you might enjoy it.
+I did.[dublin-core-metadata]

 If you have enjoyed this post then why not get Beyond The Mango Juice delivered free to your desktop or by email via myRSS feed.

-© 2010 – 2012, Martyn.
+© 2010 – 2014, Martyn.
 All rights reserved.